FourthMK/FMK-Script/FMK_Optimal Fort Builder/README.md

 # ⚒️ Universal Construction Hotspot Follower

-  **Automatically finds, follows, and interacts with optimal construction hotspots in RuneScape 3, with XP detection and retry mechanisms.**
+  **Automatically finds, follows, and interacts with optimal construction hotspots in Fort Forinthry.**

 ## Features

-- **Hotspot Detection**: Scans for construction hotspots using configurable IDs (e.g., 125061, 125065).
+- **Hotspot Detection**: Scans for optimal construction hotspots.
 - **Optimal Targeting**: Moves to and interacts with the closest hotspot.
 - **XP Monitoring**: Detects Construction XP gains to confirm successful actions.
-- **Retry System**: Retries interactions up to 3 times if no XP is detected, then stops safely.
+- **Retry System**: Retries interactions up to 3 times if no XP is detected, then stops.
-- **Configurable Options**: Adjust search distance, hotspot IDs, debug logging, and more.
-- **Safe Stopping**: Automatically stops if no hotspots are found or after failed retries.
+- **Stopping**: Automatically stops if no hotspots are found or after failed retries.

 ## How to Use

 1. **Prerequisites**:
-   - api.lua
-   - Place the script in your scripts folder.
+   - api.lua in the script folder

 2. **Setup**:
    - Manually select or create your building of choice.